ahodieb/PySimpleRPC/README.md

   [1]: https://docs.google.com/drawings/d/1Ykiz8VoJoPFvBSVkeXshoSPedxcgmmNmcTh7nK0a0i0/edit

 ##How to test it and run it
-1 - Run ServerStub.py
+1. Run ServerStub.py
-2 - Run ClientStub.py
+2. Run ClientStub.py
-3 - Run ClientStub.py with args '-c conf2'
+3. Run ClientStub.py with args '-c conf2'
-4 - Run ClientStub.py with args '-c conf3'
+4. Run ClientStub.py with args '-c conf3'

-5 -in clientstub1 window register module z.py by :
+5. in clientstub1 window register module z.py by :
 	rm:../z.py

-6 - the file should be parsed . sent to server ,then sent to the other 2 clients 7 - run app.py from test_app to test the results
+6.  the file should be parsed . sent to server ,then sent to the other 2 clients
+7.  run app.py from test_app to test the results